aschiffer186/Maxwell/README.md

 ```

 ## Building Documentation
 Building documentation can be down using the "build-docs" workflow.
+Note that doxygen and sphinx are required to build the documentation.
+Sphinx can be installed usingthe requirements.txt file inside the `doc` folder.
+Doxygen can be installed using your OS's package manager.
 From the main Maxwell directory run the following command:
 ```
 cmake --workflow --preset build-docs
 ```
-This should build all documentation and place it in the `doc` folder.
+This should build all documentation and place it in the `docs` folder of your build directory.

 # Getting Started
 The simplest way to get started with Maxwell is the include the `Maxwell.hpp` header in your source code.
 This header provides access to all types in Maxwell.
 For convenience, you may wish to add a using declaration for Maxwell as well.